theKIEgit/frameworks_and_languages_module/docs/introduction.md

 The sign of an armature:
 > _TECH_XYZ_ is rubbish
 This module will help develop an important part of your professional skill-set:
-> The ability to discuss and reason about technology choices
+* The ability to discuss and reason about technology choices

+* The ability to use a professional toolchain (CI)
+* Understand the basic elements of full stack web development

 * Language
   * A formal structure to describe machine behaviour